Petrus Norbertus van Reysschoot

-Petrus Norbertus van Reysschoot or Pieter Norbert van Reysschoot (4 April 1738, in Ghent – 12 February 1795, in Ghent) was a Flemish painter, draughtsman, decorator, educator and art collector.
+Petrus Norbertus van Reysschoot or Pieter Norbert van Reysschoot (4 April 1738, in Ghent – 12 February 1795, in Ghent) was a Flemish painter, draughtsman, educator and art collector.

 He spent his career in Ghent.
-He is known for his decorative projects in local residences and churches and in particular his grisaille paintings.
+He is known for his projects decorating buildings such as local residences and churches and in particular his grisaille paintings.
 His subject matter ranged from landscapes, allegories, mythological and religious stories, genre scenes and trompe-l'œil still lifes.

-Life
+Family

 Petrus Norbertus van Reysschoot was born in Ghent as the son of Emanuel Petrus Franciscus and Catherina du Bois.
 He was member of a family of artists which included a large number of painters in the 18th century.

 The first artist of the family was Petrus Johannes van Reysschoot, a painter and printmaker who is known for his genre scenes, hunting scenes, landscapes, portraits and Christian religious subjects.
-Petrus Norbertus’ father was the brother of Petrus Johannes van Reysschoot and was known for his wide range of decorative work.
-Petrus Norbertus was the brother of Johannes Emanuel and Anna Maria van Reysschoot who both became painters.
+Petrus Norbertus’s father was the brother of Petrus Johannes van Reysschoot and is known for his wide range of decorative work.
+Petrus Norbertus was the brother of Johannes Emanuel and Anna Maria van Reysschoot, who both became painters.